Ex-Kansas Gov. Colyer endorses Rep. Marshall in Senate race

 TOPEKA, Kan.
 (AP) — Former GOP Gov. Jeff Colyer on Monday endorsed western Kansas Rep. Roger Marshall for the state’s open Senate seat with some Republicans still fearing a repeat of Colyer’s narrow primary loss in 2018 to polarizing conservative Kris Kobach.

-Marshall said ahead of a Monday news conference in Topeka with Colyer that the race for the Republican nomination in the August primary is essentially a contest between him and Kobach, the former Kansas secretary of state.
-Other GOP candidates include Kansas Senate President Susan Wagle, of Wichita, and Dave Lindstrom, a Kansas City-area businessman and former Kansas City Chiefs professional football player.
+Marshall said before a Monday news conference in Topeka with Colyer that the race for the Republican nomination in the August primary is essentially a contest between him and Kobach, the former Kansas secretary of state.

-“They’re good people, but I think that they would play the role of spoiler,” Marshall said.
+“You’re starting to see a consolidation of people behind Roger Marshall,” Colyer told reporters.

 Kobach defeated Colyer by 343 votes in a seven-candidate primary for governor in 2018 and lost the general election to Democrat Laura Kelly.
 Marshall and other Republicans argue that Colyer would have prevailed in a one-on-one race with Kobach and won the general election.